gao-zhiyi/sfcn/README.md

-the dataset used can be find here: wave and [wind](https://rda.ucar.edu/datasets/ds094.2/#!access).
+the dataset used can be downloaded from [here](https://rda.ucar.edu/datasets/ds094.2/#!access).